perduta/teos/teos/programs/teos/README2.md

 * With `teos` you can do everything available in `eosc` and much more, as we've added a richer & more useful command option list.
 * Also, as `teos` is not dependent on the entire EOS codebase, it can be easily compiled on any platform, including Windows, which is not the case with `eosc`.
-* And last but not least, `teos` has an underlying library which offers a proper API which you can use to interact programmatically with EOS full node, `eosd`.
+* And last but not least, `teos` has an underlying library which offers a proper API which you can use to interact programmatically with `eosd` (EOS full node).

 For obvious reasons everything we do is open source.
 The source code of `teos` is located in [this repository](https://github.com/tokenika/eosc).

+Note: to make our project fully cross-platform (including Windows), we needed to clone and modify some of the support libraries from the EOS codebase.
+You'll find more details about it in [this document](https://github.com/tokenika/teos/blob/master/teos/EOS_LIBS_AMENDMENTS.md).

 ## Comparison

-As we've mentioned before, `teos` covers the same functionality as `eosc`, but it's more user friendly and offers a wider selection of options.
+As it was mentioned above, `teos` covers the same functionality as `eosc`, but it's more user friendly and offers a wider selection of options.

 Let's compare the `get block` command options and the response `eosc` gives:
 ```